 International Divorce in Japan

-In the case of international divorce (one spouse is a Japanese national and the other spouse is a non-Japanese national) in Japan, the issues such as whether it is possible to divorce, property distribution, monetary compensation, solatium or consolation money, child support to bring it up, parent-child visitation and contacts etc. may be arisen.
+In the case of international divorce (one spouse is a Japanese national and the other spouse is a non-Japanese national) in Japan, the issues such as whether it is possible to divorce, property distribution, monetary compensation (damages for mental suffering, solatium or consolation money), child support to bring it up, parent-child visitation and contacts etc. may be arisen.

 When you wish to divorce, we think that basically you need to consider issues from the standpoint of (1) whether it is possible to divorce, (2) monetary matter and (3) child matter.